awtotty/chirp/Learnings.md

 - Linters are kind of great
 - The `disabled` attribute for html elements is powerful
     - See `isPosting` in `index.tsx` for how to prevent duplicated actions during async ops
+- I have a bit more to learn about server side processing.
+    - The Next.js SSG helpers process page data and cache it
+    - These can be used to prefetch page data, then deliver it to client before loading
+    - I'm still ignorant about the details here, and further reading of docs is needed
+    - See https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation as a starting point

 ## Overview of deployment:
 - Host serverless on Vercel